himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 ```

-The `use-pckage` package can be installed from there.
+The `use-package` package can be installed next.
 I wrapped the
-install commands up in an `unless`, so that when my emacs loads, it
+install commands in an `unless`, so that when my emacs loads, it
-checks to see if `use-package` is installed, and installs it if it
-isn't (now that basically *everything* in my config requires it).
+only installs `use-package` if it is not already installed.

-After that, make sure to `(require 'use-package)`, although it only
+Afterwards, make sure to `(require 'use-package)`.
+It only needs to
-needs to happen during compile.
+happen during compile, so I have mine in an `(evail-when compile ...)`.

 ```lisp
 (unless (package-installed-p 'use-package)